xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/23/join-sql.md

 98345|Kim|Elec.
 Eng.|80000|EE-181|1|Spring|2009
 ```

+Since `join` is really a shorthand of writing a type of SQL with cartesian product, we can get the same
-From above query result we can note that
+result using ``select * from instructor, teaches where instructor.ID = teaches.ID;``.
+From above query result we can see that:

-1. we do not repeat those attributes that appear in the schemas of both relations;
+1. We do not repeat those attributes that appear in the schemas of both relations;
-rather they appear only once.
+rather they appear only once (e.g. only one `ID` column, not two).

-2. the order in which the attributes are listed: first the attributes common to the schemas
+2. The order in which the attributes are listed: first the attributes common to the schemas
 of both relations, second those attributes unqiue to the schema of the first relation, and
 finally, those attribute unique to the schema of the second relation.

+3. All the columns from `instructor` table (4 columns) and `teaches` (5 columns) table show up in the final result (8 columns in total except `ID` column showing up once).

 In addition, natural join will consider ALL the attributes that appear in the
 schemas of both relations.
 Consider the following query